mongodb/docs/meta.build.rst

 On Debian/Ubuntu systems use the following command: ::

-     apt-get install python-sphinx texlive-latex-recommended texlive-latex-recomended
+     apt-get install python-sphinx texlive-latex-recommended texlive-latex-recommended

-.. admonition:: Note

-   The Debian/Ubuntu dependencies, have not been thoroughly tested.
-If you find an additional dependency, please submit a pull request to modify this document.
+**Note:** *The Debian/Ubuntu dependencies, have not been thoroughly tested.
+If you find an additional dependency, please submit a pull request to modify this document.*

-   Additionally, if you have a dependency list for OS X or for Fedora, CentOS, Red Hat, or other related distributions, please submit a pull request to add this information to this document.
+*Additionally, if you have a dependency list for OS X or for Fedora, CentOS, Red Hat, or other related distributions, please submit a pull request to add this information to this document.*

 To build a test version of the Manual, issue the following command: ::